-Keen to remain up to date with the latest industry developments, Ms. Stormer is a distinguished member of several professional organizations including maintaining her National Board Certification in Occupational Therapy, member of the American Occupational Therapy Association, World Federation of Occupational Therapists, Idaho Occupational Therapy Association, Colorado State University Alumni, Life time member of The Sierra Club and Nature Conservancy.
+Keen to remain up to date with the latest industry developments, Ms. Stormer is a distinguished member of several professional organizations including maintaining her National Board Certification in Occupational Therapy, member of the American Occupational Therapy Association, World Federation of Occupational Therapists, Colorado State University Alumni, Life time member of The Sierra Club and Nature Conservancy.

 Looking to the future, Ms. Stormer hopes to continue with all her professional and personal endeavors, as well as exploring new opportunities to mentor others and continue opportunities as public speaker.